Schedule 2026

 FREE

-Mezcal Panel: legendary agricultural activist and mezcalera Sosima Olvera (Chontal Maya) of Fane Kanstini joins Diana Pinzón of Zinacatán, Francisco Terrazas and Pedro Jimenez of Mezonte to discuss ecological considerations in the production of traditional mezcales.
-One of this year’s subjects will be the use of water and wood in spirit production and the environmental solutions this requires.
+Mezcal Panel: legendary agricultural activist and mezcalera Sosima Olivera (Chontal Maya) of Fane Kanstini joins agave culture advocates Diana Pinzón of Zinacatán, Francisco Terrazas of Tequila Interchange Project and Pedro Jimenez of Mezonte to discuss ecological considerations, especially concerning water and wood, in the production of traditional mezcales.

 4:00 pM - 5:15 PM